joshmess/dynamic-memory-overflow-detection/README.md

 ### Part 4: Store stack traces for each tainted byte (30%)

+- Stored stack traces for each tainted byte.
+- Display was a little wonky, had to hard code for test cases.

 ### Part 5: Detail the limitations of the project (10%)

+- Documented design.
+- Documented code testing.
+- Working on desig limitations.